MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/extension-key-vault.md

 There are different ways to create an Azure key vault.
 For example, you can use the Azure portal, Azure CLI, and more.

 The easiest way is to use the Azure portal.
-For instructions, see [Quickstart: Set and retrieve a secret from Azure Key Vault using the Azure portal](/azure/key-vault/secrets/quick-create-portal).
+For instructions, see [Quickstart: Set and retrieve a secret from Azure Key Vault using the Azure portal](https://docs.microsoft.com/en-us/azure/key-vault/secrets/quick-create-portal).

 For using other methods, see [Azure Key Vault Developer's Guide](/azure/key-vault/general/developers-guide#creating-and-managing-key-vaults).

 ### Register a key vault reader application in Azure AD

-Next, register a new application on your Azure AD tenant for reading secrets from the key vaults.
+Next, register an application on your Azure AD tenant for reading secrets from the key vaults.
 When Azure AD authentication was set up, an Azure AD tenant was created in Azure.
 Reading key vaults requires a separate application registration with the Azure AD tenant.
+You can use an existing application if you have one.

 The steps in this task are done from the the [Azure portal](https://portal.azure.com).

+1. Sign-in to Azure portal at [portal.azure.com](http://portal.azure.com) and set the portal to your Azure Active Directory tenant.
-1. Register an Azure AD application for the reading key vault.
+2. Register an Azure AD application for the reading key vault.

     You add the new application by using the [Azure portal](https://portal.azure.com).
-For guidelines, see [Register your application with your Azure Active Directory tenant](/azure/active-directory/active-directory-app-registration).
+For guidelines, see [Register your application with your Azure Active Directory tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).

     When you add an application to an Azure AD tenant, you must specify the following information: